eshnaidm/portfolio/PoE2-Playable-Ad.md

 #### Loot

-- **Morvax’s Crown** (visual only, signifies victory)
+- **Tyrant’s Crown** (visual only, signifies victory)

-> *Defeating Morvax opens the portal that the player needs to enter, but it opens the game page to continue.*
+> *Defeating the Tyrant creates the portal that the player needs to enter, but it opens the game page to continue.*

 ---